 Add butter to pan and cook potatoes, stirring and flipping regularly, for 15 minutes until browned on the outside and soft inside. *You can move to a bigger pan here (or start with a bigger pan if you don't want to dirty 2 pans.

-Then add green pepper/onion mix back to pan, as well as kubassa, sauerkraut, dry cottage cheese, dill, and cook, stirring, for approximately 10 additional minutes.
+Then add green pepper/onion mix back to pan, as well as kubassa, sauerkraut, dry cottage cheese, dill, salt and pepper, and cook, stirring, for approximately 10 additional minutes.

 If using eggs: cook eggs to your liking and place on top of hash.